gim-/mpv-plugin-myshows/README.md

 # Usage

 Episode marking should be done automatically after you watch 3/4 of the video file duration.
-Though you can do it manually too by pressing 'myshows_mark' (default: W (capital w!)) hotkey.
+Though you can do it manually too by pressing 'myshows_mark' (default: W (capital w)) hotkey.
 If you want to change hotkey to something else you can do this by adding `KEYNAME script_binding myshows_mark` in to your `input.conf`.

 For example, if you want to set it to B (capital b):
 ```Bash